Welcome to Year 6!

 During Year 5, children have the opportunity to develop and demonstrate the required traits and behaviours to become a prefect in Year 6.
 This process involves the children writing an application and being interviewed.

 If successful, the children gain their red prefect badge which they wear with great pride, being recognised as role models amongst their peers and staff.
 The children are entrusted with a range of responsibilities, including leading tours with prospective parents and break duties.
-As a reward for all their hard work and support in the school, they can attend morning club each week and have film and sport evenings each term.
+As a reward for all their hard work and support in the school, they can attend breakfast club each week and have games evenings each term.